Brabant Revolution: Growing divisions and factionalism

 Soon after its establishment, the politics of the United Belgian States became polarised between two opposing factions.
 The first faction, known as the Vonckists after their leader Vonck, was a "more or less liberal reform party" which believed the revolution represented the triumph of popular sovereignty.
 They derived much of their support from the liberal middle classes and hoped that the revolution would allow their supporters to achieve political power traditionally monopolised by the clergy and aristocracy.
-Most had not disagreed with Joseph's reforms in principal, but believed that the way in which they had been implemented was arbitrary and showed disregard for his subjects.
+Most had not disagreed with Joseph's reforms in principle, but believed that the way in which they had been implemented was arbitrary and showed disregard for his subjects.
 Traditionally, much of the Vonckists' support was based in Flanders which was considered more liberal than Brabant.

 Opposed to the Vonckists were the more conservative Statists (sometimes also known as "Aristocrats"), led by Van der Noot.
 The Statists had a broader base of support than the Vonckists and were particularly supported by the clergy, lower classes, nobility and the feudal corporations.
 The Statists viewed the revolution as a purely reactive measure to reforms which they considered unacceptable.
 Most Statists supported the maintenance of traditional aristocratic privilege and the position of the Church.

 The two factions soon clashed over the composition of the provincial assemblies which was "a conflict of which no peaceful solution existed" in the constitution.
 The Statists accused the Vonckists of sharing the same views as the radicals of the French Revolution.
 The Statists succeeded in gaining support in a number of Patriotic Associations (Patriottische Maatschappij), similar to the "clubs" of Revolutionary France, which were composed of members of the wealthy classes.
 By March 1790, the Vonckists had been forced out of Brussels by a mob.
 An armed "crusade" of peasants, carrying crucifixes and led by priests, marched on Brussels in June to confirm their support of the Statists and to display rejection of the Enlightenment.
 Influenced by the growing power of the radicals in France, the mob believed that the Vonckists were anti-clerical although this was probably untrue.

 With the support of the population, Van der Noot launched a persecution of Vonckists known as the Statist Terror (Statistisch Schrikbewind).
 Verlooy and Vandermersh were arrested and imprisoned.
 Vonck and his remaining supporters forced into exile in Lille where they tried to raise opposition to the Statists but in vain.
 Faced with an increasingly reactionary government in the United Belgian States, many of the exiled Vonckists felt that they had more to gain from negotiating with the Austrians than with the Statists.
 Amid rumours of Austrian military forces nearing Belgium, the Statists put their faith in a foreign military intervention and began lobbying the Prussians, who were believed to be sympathetic, for support.